-Claymont Schools offer Free Breakfast and Free Lunch for the students every day.
+Claymont Schools offer Breakfast and Lunch for the students every day.
 Lunch will be served each day school is in session.
 Breakfast is served each day except on 2hr delays.
 Claymont Primary is fortunate to provide a point of sale system for our families in which every student keys in their personal 6-digit identification number every time they go through the meal line (breakfast and/or lunch).
 This system is used when students want to purchase an extra item at lunch/breakfast.
 All money deposits are made before school starts and should be sent in a sealed envelope with the child's name clearly written on the envelope.
 Students are strongly encouraged NOT to bring pop to school.
 NO STUDENT WILL BE PERMITTED TO LEAVE SCHOOL GROUNDS UNLESS A WRITTEN REQUEST HAS BEEN MADE BY THE PARENT AND APPROVED BY THE PRINCIPAL.
 If a student is to go with another student to lunch, notes must be received from the parents of BOTH students.
 All students leaving the building at lunch (or any time) prior to dismissal are to sign out in the office.
+Breakfast and lunch prices will be set by the Claymont Board of Education prior to the start of each school year.